michielvha/michielvha/README.md

 I'm a hands-on DevOps/Platform engineer passionate about building scalable, reliable systems using modern cloud-native tooling.
 Whether it's Kubernetes, Infrastructe as code, custom tools, or CI/CD, I’m all about clean architecture and efficient delivery.

-📦 Currently building edge-native infrastructure and developer tooling.
+📦 Currently building cloud-native infrastructure and developer tooling.
 🌍 Believer in open-source and shipping smart.

-Let’s connect and build cool stuff together.
+Always open to connect with people who share similar interests.

-Find out more at : https://vhco.pro
+Find out more about me at : https://vhco.pro

 ---
 ### 📜 Certifications